MarianoMolina/project_alice/README.md

 # Alice: Advanced Language Intelligence and Cognitive Engine
+*Version 0.3*

 ![Alice LOGO](./frontend/public/logo_alice.ico)

 Alice is an agentic workflow framework that integrates task execution and intelligent chat capabilities.
 It provides a flexible environment for creating, managing, and deploying AI agents for various purposes, leveraging a microservices architecture with MongoDB for data persistence.

+> What's new? v0.3 brings:
+> - RAG: Support for RAG with the new Retrieval Task, and new structures Data Clusters and Embedding Chunk.
+Support for local embeddings without needing LM Studio.
+> - HITL: Human-in-the-loop mechanics to tasks
+> - COT: A basic Chain-of-thought implementation: [analysis] tags are parsed on the frontend, and added to the agent's system prompts allowing them think through requests more effectively
+> - DOCUMENTS: Alice Documents, represented by the [aliceDocument] tag, are parsed on the frontend and added to the agent's system prompts allowing them to structure their responses better
+> - NODE FLOW: Fully implemented node execution logic to tasks, making workflows simply a case where the nodes are other tasks.
+This allows for greater clarity on what each task is doing and why
+> - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local)

+> What's next?
+Planned developments for v0.4 (find detailed info below):
+> - Agent using computer
+> - Communication APIs -> Gmail, potentially messaging
+> - Recurring tasks -> Tasks that run periodically, accumulating information in their Data Cluster

 ## Project Structure